FLSA and WMWA overtime eligibility and exemption

 To qualify for the computer professional exemption, the following tests must be met:

-- The employee must be compensated either on a salary or fee basis (as defined in the regulations) at a rate not less than $1,259.20 per week or, if compensated on an hourly basis, at a rate not less than $55.09 an hour;
+- The employee must be compensated either on a salary or fee basis (as defined in the regulations) at a rate not less than the applicable salary threshold if compensated on an hourly basis, at a rate not less than the current WMWA hourly rate for computer professionals;

 - The employee must be employed as a computer systems analyst, computer programmer, software engineer, or other similarly skilled worker in the computer field; and,